hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 tries and the zswap percentage was set to 25% which seems to be a very good value in general, the swap file size was 4gb in this setup
 - info: v6.1.7 kernel, debian bookworm, 2gb ram, 16gb emmc

+# allwinner h616 - t6xs tv box - april 2023

+- tested for a day
+- it was working good
+- notes: its not a good idea to go from faster systems back to slower ones, so it was expected to be less fluid than the usually faster chromebooks i mostly used during the last weeks, but anyway it was quite useable and there weren't any major problems during the short testing phase
+- info: v6.1.11 kernel, debian bookworm, 4gb ram, 32gb emmc

+# samsung galaxy book go - april 2023

+- tested for a day
+- it was working quite well
+- notes: this is not a real daily driving test as a lot of things like touchpad, suspend/resume, internal storage and much more is not working at all and other things are not working too well, but some things actually work (like wifi, gpu, usb to some degree) so its partially useable, especially if used with an external usb keyboard and mouse. the snapdragon 7c cpu and its gpu are more snappy than the corresponding mt8183 chromebooks ones for sure, so working with it is quite fluid.
+- info: v6.1.11 kernel, debian bookworm, 4gb ram, 32gb sd card, booted via usb